Labor and Employment

 In-House Counsel at a Software Company

-Zoe Sharp, a 2003 graduate of Stanford Law School, is assistant general counsel at Optoro, a software company that keeps her busy in many areas of law.
-She talks about how she plans for the worst, which has been especially helpful after a tornado destroyed one of the company's warehouses and during a pandemic.
+Zoe Sharp, a graduate of Stanford Law School, works at Optoro, a software company that keeps her busy in many areas of law.
+She talks about how she plans for the worst, which has been especially helpful during a pandemic and after a tornado destroyed one of the company's warehouses.

-In this episode we meet workers compensation attorney Royce Bicklein, a 1998 graduate of St. Mary University's School of Law.
-Royce discusses his firm's practice and what's involved in proving where an injury occurred and what's to blame for the extent of an injury.
+Royce Bicklein, a graduate of St. Mary University's School of Law, discusses his firm's practice and what's involved in proving where an injury occurred and what's to blame for the extent of an injury.
 Unlike almost every other state, Texas employers choose to opt in to the workers' compensation process.
 As such, Royce's firm handles workers' compensation and traditional personal injury.

 Matt Parker, a graduate of Boston College Law School, represents management in employment disputes.
 While he rarely finds himself in court, he often participates in adversarial proceedings like arbitration and administration hearings.
-In this episode, we’ll find out about how he prepares for proceedings.
-We'll also learn about the finer details of employment litigation, such as burden shifting and venue shopping.
+In this episode, we'll hear about how he prepares for proceedings.
+We'll also learn about the finer details of employment litigation, such as burden shifting, different fee models, and venue shopping.

-Michael Morguess, a graduate of Western State University College of Law, discusses his new appellate practice where he frequently seeks writs of mandamus—an order to a government agency or official to behave in accordance with the law.
-In this episode, Michael Morguess discusses seeking writs of mandamus for clients fired by government agencies.
+Michael Morguess, a graduate of Western State University College of Law, discusses his new appellate practice where he frequently seeks writs of mandamus—an order to a government agency or official to behave in accordance with the law—for clients terminated by government agencies.
 With jobs and livelihoods on the line, Michael faces a lot of pressure running his own firm, but the intellectual challenge and thrill of victory buoy his non-traditional litigation practice.